1inch (1INCH) Market Cap Tops $679.44 Million

-1inch (CURRENCY:1INCH) traded up 5.6% against the US dollar during the 24 hour period ending at 16:00 PM E.T. on December 3rd.
-1inch has a total market cap of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last 24 hours.
-One 1inch coin can now be bought for about $3.77 or 0.00005887 BTC on cryptocurrency exchanges.
-During the last week, 1inch has traded up 29.7% against the US dollar.
+1inch (CURRENCY:1INCH) traded up 5.6% against the U.S. dollar during the 24-hour period ending at 9:00 AM Eastern on December 6th.
+1inch has a total market capitalization of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last 24 hours.
+During the last seven days, 1inch has traded 29.7% higher against the U.S. dollar.
+One 1inch coin can now be purchased for about $3.77 or 0.00005887 BTC on exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.